Welcome to my still progressing Web pages. This one was last updated on August 15, 2016.

 I teach several undergraduate courses at Clemson.
 You can see the syllabi for

-At the graduate level, I teach
+At the graduate level, I have taught

 In my less mundane existence, I'm a retired jazz critic (I wrote reviews for Cadence magazine from 1992 to 1998).
 I have done a good deal of research on the life and music of Herman Poole Blount (better known to the world as Sun Ra).
 The first edition of my discography, The Earthly Recordings of Sun Ra, was published by Cadence Jazz Books in 1994.
 The second edition (co-authored with British Ra expert Chris Trent) came out in 2000.
 If you have information about released or unreleased recordings of Sun Ra and his Arkestra, please contact me by email, firstname.lastname@example.org.